 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-Voltron Capital invests across a wide array of sectors, including eCommerce, financial services, automotive, education, cryptocurrency, logistics, artificial intelligence, healthcare, supply chain, software as a service (SaaS), media, customer success, legal services, and telecommunications.
-The firm specifically targets pre-seed and seed stage investments, allowing it to engage with startups at their earliest phases.
+Voltron Capital invests primarily in pre-seed and seed stage startups across a wide array of sectors.
+These sectors include eCommerce, financial services, automotive, education, cryptocurrency, logistics, artificial intelligence, healthcare, supply chain, software as a service (SaaS), media, customer success, legal services, and telecommunications.
+The firm targets investments in countries such as Nigeria, South Africa, Morocco, Uganda, Kenya, and Senegal.

 What are Voltron Capital's investment criteria?

-How can I apply or pitch to Voltron Capital?
+How can I pitch to Voltron Capital?

 What makes Voltron Capital different from other VCs?